 Florida Lifeline Assistance

 Many families work forty hours or more and still need assistance to keep going.
-The Florida assistance program ‘Lifeline’, helps qualified consumers receive a free cell phone and service.
+The Florida assistance program ‘Lifeline’, helps qualified consumers receive free cell phone and service.
 They also offer a discount on landline phone service each month.
 You may qualify if you receive help from government assistance programs like SNAP, WIC, Medicaid, Free Lunch, Section 8.

 If you are facing eviction, you can find support through Florida charities like the Salvation Army and C. Catholic Charities.
 HUD can help with rent, utilities, security deposits, and transitional and temporary housing assistance.
 Assistance is available based on available funds.
 To receive help, you must prove financial eligibility.

 Housing vouchers are available to eligible disabled, low-income and seniors in Florida.
 Housing Authority screens applicants who seek Section 8 Housing which can include apartments, public housing or private homes.
 Once a tenant is approved, the Housing Authority signs the lease and pays the difference between what the tenant pays and the market rate or the apartment.

 Florida Temporary Cash Assistance (TANF)

 This assistance is available to the elderly and disabled adults who are not U.S. citizens.
 You must qualify for SSI or SSP Supplemental Security Income, State Supplementary Payment as an immigrant.
 Medi-Cal and in-home care may also be available, so please request to be included if you need this help.
 You are eligible for CAPI if you are a non-citizen, or 65 years old and disabled and qualify financially.
 1-800-772-1213

 The food stamp program is a state and local federal program for low-income families.
 If you are eligible for TANF, you also qualify for Food Stamp (more)